roubles/casing/README.md

 ### Pascal Case - digits allowed - Upto 3 upper case letters

-To be proper pascal case a word - digits allowed - Upto 3 upper case letters
+To be proper pascal case a word with digits allowed and with upto 3 upper case letters, a word:
 * MUST start with an upper case alphabet (A through Z)
 * MUST have no spaces, punctuation or special characters
 * CAN have *at most* 3 uppercase alphabets in a row